zdravkov/kendo-docs/api/wrappers/jsp/treeView.md

         <kendo:treeView-drag>
             <script>
                 function(e) {
-                    // Code to handle the Drag event.
+                    // Code to handle the drag event.
                 }
             </script>
         </kendo:treeView-drag>
     </kendo:treeView>

 ### <kendo:treeView-dragend>

 Triggered after a node has been dropped.